 One problem with a lock out system is managing the complexity.
 It is critical to ensure that every possible source of energy is isolated, and in some situations this could involve dozens of isolations in multiple areas of the plant, each of which needs to be recorded and tagged.

-The solution: Managing isolations using IntelliPERMIT
+Managing isolations using IntelliPERMIT

 IntelliPERMIT features a comprehensive isolation management system and solution integrated into the permit to work.
 Some of the features of IntelliPERMIT’s isolation management include: